loll31/elog-ldap/README.md

 The current image builds from alpine:3.13 (make fails with 3.14) and the lastest released version of elog.
 In time I will pin down versions so that the docker is stable against changes in the dependancies.

-This ELOG Docker providew ImageMagick and CKeditor (included in ELOG scripts sources).
+This ELOG Docker provides ImageMagick and CKeditor (included in ELOG scripts sources).